Don Sahong Dam: History

 In March 2006, the Government of Laos signed a memorandum of understanding with the Malaysian engineering and construction company, Mega First Corporation Berhad, for a feasibility study of the project.
 In February 2008, a project development agreement was signed.

 On 30 September 2013, the government of Laos notified the Mekong River Commission of its intention to construct the Don Sahong Dam.
 This was controversial among other Mekong River Commission member states Cambodia, Thailand, and Vietnam, who argued that as a mainstream dam, Don Sahong is subject to Prior Consultation under the Mekong River Commission Procedures for Notification, Prior Consultation, and Agreement (PNPCA).
 Under these procedures, the proponent nation of a mainstream dam is required to not only notify neighbouring countries of its intention, but also to undertake a consultation aimed at reaching consensus with neighbouring states.
 The Government of Laos has maintained that as the dam site is only on a channel within the mainstream of the river, it is not subject to the process of Prior Consultation like dams that cover the entire mainstream such as the Xayaburi Dam.

 In June 2014, the government of Laos agreed to have the Don Sahong Hydropower Project undergo the MRC's prior consultation process.
 This process, part of the 1995 Mekong Agreement, aims to reach consensus among members, but is non-binding as was demonstrated in the case of Xayaburi Dam, which has proceeded despite no consensus from the prior consultation process.
 Similarly for Don Sahong, the members of the MRC could not come to an agreement on how to proceed with the project, and it was referred to a governmental level.

 The dam proposal sparked controversy among civil society groups, especially in Cambodia, where groups are concerned about impacts on fisheries.
 One group went so far as to call for a boycott of Angkor Beer, given the brewer's financial involvements with dam developers.

 The Don Sahong Power Company entered into a concession agreement with the government of Laos on 15 September 2015, on a build, operate and transfer basis, with a concession period of 25 years after the commercial operation date, expected to be in 2019.
 An EPC contract with Sinohydro was signed on 15 October 2015, marking the start of construction.

-The first of four generators of the dam started its teste inOctober 2019.
+The first of four generators of the dam started its test in October 2019.
 The whole hydropower plant started operating in January 2020.